-Axxis Project Training is also an experienced skills & business advocate for Aboriginal & Torres Strait Islander businesses and employment.
+Axxis IQ is also an experienced skills & business advocate for Aboriginal & Torres Strait Islander businesses and employment.
 Axxis constantly endeavours to source job outcomes, for both ATSI and non-ATSI workers, to help satisfy the increasing shortage of skilled workers required for Queensland resources, infrastructure & construction programs.

 provides pre-employment programs where possible, designed to develop employability skills and increase knowledge such as communication, teamwork, problem-solving, planning and occupational health and safety.
 Where identified and appropriate, we also offer language, literacy & numeracy training to those requesting in need.